vmware/terraform-provider-avi/website/docs/r/avi_certificatemanagementprofile.html.markdown

 The following arguments are supported:

 * `name` - (Required) Name of the pki profile.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `run_script_ref` - (Required) Alert script config object for certificate management profile.
 It is a reference to an object of type alertscriptconfig.
 Field introduced in 20.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `markers` - (Optional) List of labels to be used for granular rbac.
 Field introduced in 20.1.6.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
-* `script_params` - (Optional) List of list.
+* `script_params` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.

 ### Timeouts